justinhastings/RecruitmentBuddy/GUIDE.md

 "hi" - Welcome message and list of commands to get started

-"ask-employees <company-name>" - Ask a question to all current employees of a company
+"ask-employees <company-name> ..." - Ask a question to all current employees of a company

-"ask-ex-employees <company-name>" - Ask a question to all prior employees of a company
+"ask-ex-employees <company-name> ..." - Ask a question to all prior employees of a company

-"ask-prior-candidates <company-name>" - Ask a question to all people who have interviewed at a company
+"ask-prior-candidates <company-name> ..." - Ask a question to all people who have interviewed at a company

 "employee <company-name>" - Register yourself as a current employee of a company